Presque Isle Harbor Association Business Plan

 Facilities and Services: A variety of services are available to the membership at four primary locations:

-Clubhouse: Association office, indoor pool and spa, TV lounge and card room, exercise and locker rooms; game/meeting room; large activities hall (basketball, volleyball, rentals), small second floor meeting room; outdoor deck with grills and tables; tennis court.
-Open daily, 8 AM to 10 PM except Christmas, Thanksgiving and Easter Sunday.
+- Clubhouse: Association office, indoor pool and spa, TV lounge and card room, exercise and locker rooms; game/meeting room; large activities hall (basketball, volleyball, rentals), small second floor meeting room; outdoor deck with grills and tables; tennis court.
+The current clubhouse hours are:

 VI.
 Concluding Statement